chrcarrizosa/shinyseg/README.md

-The inheritance pattern combines choices for chromosome (`A`: autosomal, `X`: X-linked) and dominance (`D`: dominant, `R`: recessive, `I`: incomplete).
+The inheritance pattern combines choices for chromosome (`A`: autosomal, `X`: X-linked) and dominance (`D`: dominant, `R`: recessive, `I`: incomplete dominance).
 In this example we select X-linked recessive (`XR`), which will adjust other inputs accordingly.

 Next, it is time to assign the probabilities of observing the analysis phenotypes conditional on carriership status.
 These will be hereafter